kl2400032181/Smart-Resource-Prediction-API/README.md

-🚀 Smart Resource & Demand Prediction API
+🚀 Smart Resource Prediction API

-(Spring Boot + Java + DSA + Machine Learning)
+(Spring Boot REST API)

 📌 Project Overview

-The Smart Resource & Demand Prediction API is a Spring Boot–based RESTful backend application that analyzes historical resource (energy) demand and predicts future demand using Java logic, DSA-based feature engineering, and a Machine Learning model.
+The Smart Resource Prediction API is a Spring Boot–based RESTful backend application that processes resource demand data and provides analytical results through JSON-based APIs.

-This project demonstrates how backend APIs, core programming fundamentals, and ML models can be integrated to solve real-world demand forecasting problems.
+This project focuses on Spring Boot fundamentals, REST API design, and JSON request/response handling, tested using Thunder Client.

-🎯 Problem Statement
+🎯 Objective

-Resource demand (such as electricity or energy) varies due to:

-Daily usage patterns

-Sudden spikes

-Long-term trends

-Manual estimation is inefficient and inaccurate.
-This API automates:

-Demand analysis

-Feature extraction

-Future demand prediction
+To build a clean and structured Spring Boot REST API that:

+Accepts data in JSON format

-using Java logic + ML, exposed through REST APIs.
+Processes input using Java logic

+Returns meaningful responses

+Can be tested easily using Thunder Client

 🛠️ Technologies Used
-Backend

 Java